Gastronomy of Tarragona

-The most traditional dish is the cassola de romesco, a fish casserole with romesco sauce, the base to accompany all fish and seafood dishes.
-If you decide to visit Tarragona between the months of January and April, it’s the perfect time of the year for calçots (regional scallions), so don’t forget to enjoy a nice calçotada during your time there, a feast traditional from the nearby town of Valls.
+The most traditional dish is the Cassola de romesco, a fish casserole with romesco sauce, the base to accompany all fish and seafood dishes.
+If you decide to visit Tarragona between the months of January and April, it’s the perfect time of the year for calçots (regional scallions), so don’t forget to enjoy a nice calçotada during your time here, a feast traditional from the nearby town of Valls.

 Among all the specialities, we recommend that the visitors sample the following traditional dishes:

 - Faves a la Catalana (Catalan-style broad beans)

 - Calçots i la salsa romesco (Grilled scallions with Romescu sauce)